ng-Classic/ng-classic/aio/content/guide/workspace-config.md

-# Angular workspace configuration
+# Angular Classicworkspace configuration

-The `angular.json` file at the root level of an Angular [workspace](guide/glossary#workspace) provides workspace-wide and project-specific configuration defaults.
-These are used for build and development tools provided by the Angular CLI.
+The `angular.json` file at the root level of an Angular Classic[workspace](guide/glossary#workspace) provides workspace-wide and project-specific configuration defaults.
+These are used for build and development tools provided by the Angular ClassicCLI.
 Path values given in the configuration are relative to the root workspace directory.

 ## General JSON structure

 At the top-level of `angular.json`, a few properties configure the workspace and a `projects` section contains the remaining per-project configuration options.
-You can override Angular CLI defaults set at the workspace level through defaults set at the project level.
+You can override Angular ClassicCLI defaults set at the workspace level through defaults set at the project level.
 You can also override defaults set at the project level using the command line.

 The following properties, at the top-level of the file, configure the workspace.